Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     provided features for high availability and
     server-side redundancy.

-    The DASH-IF [=CMAF Ingest=] protocol, interface 1, defined in Section 5, improves the Smooth ingest protocol including lessons learned over the last
+    The [=CMAF Ingest=], Interface-1 defined in Section 5, improves the Smooth ingest protocol including lessons learned over the last
     ten years after the initial deployment of
     Smooth Streaming in 2009 and several advances
-    on signalling metadata and timed text.
+    on signaling metadata and timed text.

     In addition, the current specification incorporates
     the latest media formats and protocols, making it ready for current and